tarasowski/javascript-pocketguide/nodejs/000_node-introduction.md

 `process.exit()`or `process.kill()` we can finish or exit process or we can terminate another process.
 It's handy for scalability to launch new processes.

+## global === GLOBAL in NodeJS

+<Object> The global namespace object.

+In browsers, the top-level scope is the global scope.
+That means that in browsers if you're in the global scope var something will define a global variable.
+In Node.js this is different.
+The top-level scope is not the global scope; var something inside an Node.js module will be local to that module.
+[Source](https://stackoverflow.com/questions/43627622/what-is-the-global-object-in-nodejs)

+Each JS file is treated as a module.
+Node automatically wraps the code of a JS file in a self IIFE with  `exports, require, module, __filename, __dirname` as parameters to the function.

+Inside a Node module, `this` by design refers to module's `exports` object:
+`console.log(this === exports); // true`